using Latte simulations to analyze the formation and evolution of stellar halo

-LATTE is an extension of the FIRE project, which develops cosmological simulations of galaxy formation and simulates Milky Way-like galaxies at ultra-high resolution, aiming to address those key problems in the near-field cosmology.
+LATTE is an extension of the FIRE-II project, which develops cosmological simulations of galaxy formation and simulates Milky Way-like galaxies at ultra-high resolution, aiming to address those key problems in the near-field cosmology.

 Emission Line Analysis of an Interacting Galaxy Pair J0754+1648

 Galaxies with strong Balmer absorption lines but no [OII] or H emission are called E+A galaxies, which are also interpreted as post-starburst galaxies.
 We used the data collected from the WIYN observatory by the brand-new integral field unit (IFU) called HexPak to study the interaction between the AGN and the host galaxy.
 Our object galaxy showed a post-starburst signature identified by SDSS, starburst region, along with a strong radio source.
 We aimed to find out if there is a connection between the AGN and the post-starburst region.